 By Lim Tian Jiao

-Photo by Yoon Sun Woo/Yale-NUS College.
+Photo by Yoon Sun Woo for Yale-NUS College.

 Every October, the Yale-NUS Visual Arts Society (VAS), a student organisation, organises Artober, a month-long series of visual arts-related activities open to the wider College community.
 Ranging from printmaking to pottery and museum exhibition tours to alumni sharing sessions, the varied line-up of events ensured that there was something for everyone.